 Am I a part of Earth?
 Not only is this a question of personal meaning, but also a complex question that shapes how we interact with the natural world.
 Answering it calls for both scientific and experiential understanding of Earth processes, as well as how geologic thinking and our individual thinking about nature have changed through time.
 By connecting Earth processes and rates of transformations to personal experience, we can rigorously interrogate our relationship to and/or separation from Earth.

 In this course, you will think like a philosopher and a geochemist.
 You will commune with nature and calculate the history of rocks.
 You will use real data analysis of Earth processes to understand the limits of our knowledge about Earth history (Deep Time).
 You will explore your interactions with Earth materials through mindfulness activities and discuss different views of humans relative to nature through history.
-You will have autonomy in a final project that synthesizes your growing understanding of your relationship to and/or separation from Earth.
+You will have autonomy in a course-long project that synthesizes your growing understanding of your relationship to and/or separation from Earth.

 This course welcomes all, from rock collectors to hikers and ecofeminists to meditators.
 No prior experience with philosophy or Earth science is required, though an introductory high school chemistry and algebra course will be helpful.
 The only requirement is a willingness to examine your personal relationship with Earth from scientific and humanistic perspectives.